AngelLagr/reduce-ml-cost-with-quantization-pruning/README.md

   - `simple_model.py`: A simple neural network model with one hidden layer.

 - **data/**: Functions for loading and preprocessing datasets.
-  - `load_breast_cancer.py`: Functions to load and preprocess the Breast Cancer dataset.
+  - `load_wine_dataset.py`: Functions to load and preprocess the keras wine dataset.

 - **quantization/**: Contains functions for model quantization.
   - `quantize.py`: Functions to analyze the impact of quantization on model performance and resource usage.